QubesOS/qubes-doc/managing-os/templates/fedora-minimal.md

 #### VPN

 The needed packages depend on the VPN technology.
-The `yum search "NetworkManager VPN plugin"` command may help you to choose the right one.
+The `dnf search "NetworkManager VPN plugin"` command may help you to choose the right one.
 You should also install the corresponding GNOME related packages as well.

 [More details about setting up a VPN Gateway](/wiki/VPN#ProxyVM)